-Hi, we are Chris and Sara-may and we are going to travel to India by bike!
+We are Chris and Sara-may and we are traveling the world by bicycle.

-Bike???
-Why would we go to India by bike?
-Why not just by plane, or a train, take a boat, a car or maybe even a motorcycle.
-Why by bike?
-That is a question frequently asked by people we meet.
+Bicycle?
+Why are you traveling by bicycle?
+Why not just by plane, or a train, take a boat, a car or get a motorbike.
+That is a frequent response of people we meet.

 Our answer is simple.
-We want to have an adventure, freedom, and to get in good shape for summer – just kidding-, we both crave to learn life through practice after years of studying.
-In order to get a deeper understanding in who we are and what we want.
-Biking long distances can get you in a meditative state and gets you to places you otherwise might never end up.
+We want to have an adventure, freedom, and to get in good shape physically and mentally.
+The last two are dependent on each other.
+We want to get a deeper understanding in who we are and what we want.
+Cycling long distances can get you in a meditative state and gets you to places you otherwise might never end up.

 We experienced that it can be quit difficult to get distracted from your dreams and wishes in life and to get caught up in expectations.
-So it would be nice to go to that basis and to take the time to watch the sunrise, be conscious of what you eat, and pay attention to your ideas and observations and to hear your own voice calling instead the ones of others.
+So our aim is to to wake up with the sunrise, take time to watch the sunset, be conscious of what you eat, and pay attention to your ideas and observations and to hear your own voice calling instead the ones of others.
 Not saying we succeed in all this, but it is nice to try.

 How it began..